 Adeline was about to answer when Leontine appeared at the door with the stealthiness of a young animal.
 She stood with arms outstretched, holding the frame as in a scene worthy of a Greek tragedy or a soap opera, or perhaps only to strike a flattering model pose as seen in a fashion magazine.

-‘Here she is!’, she replied in a studied voice.
+‘Here she is,’ she replied in a studied voice.

 She had been hiding behind the door waiting for someone to note her absence.

 It had always been so.
 It always happened.
 The occurrence never failed.
+Both sisters knew that.
+People were curious about them, asked where the other sibling was or was not, what she was doing or not doing.

-People invariably asked one of them where the other twin was.
-Often, they were annoyed at people’s curiosity so they would prepare the answer beforehand as they learned that telling the truth led people to be curious and led to long boring explanations.
-More often than not, they gave a hurried lie to get out of it.
+Often, they were annoyed at people’s intrusion in their life so they would prepare the answer beforehand as they learned that telling the truth led people to be even more curious and led to long boring explanations.
+Often, they gave a hurried lie to get out of it.

 But not this time.

-Leontine exploited this regularity to her advantage.
-Not in vain had she staged her own entrance to show her sister that she too was capable of acting independently and with effect.
+Leontine exploited this invariable regularity to her advantage.
+Not in vain had she staged her own entrance to show her sister that she too could act independently and with effect.

-She waited for the gasp that went through the room at her appearance.
+She stood on the threshold and waited for the gasp that went through the room at her appearance to subside.

-She contrived to look identical to her sister Adeline if that were at all possible.
+She contrived to look identical to her sister Adeline, if that were at all possible.
 She wore the same black dress.
 She had done her hair up like hers, ringlets and wavy strands falling around the oval of their faces.
 Although they had not been on speaking terms for a while, Leontine seemed to sense how Adeline was going to turn out, down to the colour of her lipstick and the notch on their belts.

 This time it was impossible to tell them apart.
 A carbon copy of each other, both looking fragile and vulnerable.

-Well, well!
-Mr Miller chuckled staring at the motionless figure at the threshold to the lounge, ’I’ll be damned!
+‘Well, well.’
+Mr Miller chuckled staring at the motionless figure at the door. ’I’ll be damned.
 Aren’t they both beautiful?
-I am not surprised my son could not make up his mind which one to choose!’
+I am not surprised my son could not make up his mind which one to choose.’

 He chuckled looking at his son as though he was summoning the conclusion to a much-discussed family matter.

-‘Edmund!’ his wife reprimanded him.
+‘Edmund,’ his wife reprimanded him.

-‘Dad!
-Andrew said, embarrassed and blushing.
+‘Dad,’ Andrew said, embarrassed and blushing.

-Leontine sauntered lazily up to her mother’s chair, kissed her on the cheek and sat lazily on her armchair.
+Leontine sauntered up to her mother’s chair, kissed her on the cheek and sat on her armchair.
 She draped her shoulders in imitation of her sister Adeline’s, crossing her legs, striking the same position.
-They looked disquietly like a carbon copy of each other, a chilling conjurer’s trick.
+They looked like a carbon copy of each other, a chilling conjurer’s trick.
 A double-faced mirror showing two of the same reflections yet each intrinsically distinctive from their facial expression, sitting prettily, a charming smile on their lips.
 The perfect image of oneness.

 Only the mother knew that they were acting to hurt one another.
 She had never been in this situation before.
 Such a blazing display of mutual antagonism.
-Leontine’s words came to her mind, ’I also have a surprise for him.’
+Leontine’s words came to her mind. ’I also have a surprise for him.’
 She feared this moment.
 She had not managed to find out what she thought of Adeline’s engagement nor the surprise she had in store for Andrew.

 An awkward silence followed Mr Miller’s clumsy remark.
 A split second was needed by everyone to recollect their thoughts and regain their breath.

 It was Leontine who broke the impasse, addressing herself to Adeline in an incomprehensible language of their own.
 Adeline responded in modulated cryptic words.
-Then both turned to Andrew and gave him the same virtuous smile, one that revealed nothing and hid everything.
+Both turned to Andrew and gave him the same virtuous smile, one that revealed nothing and hid everything.